thi-ng/umbrella-docs-temp/rstream-query.triplestore.addjoin.md

 ## TripleStore.addJoin() method

-Like `addMultiJoin()`<!-- -->, but optimized for only two input queries.
+Like [TripleStore.addMultiJoin()](./rstream-query.triplestore.addmultijoin.md)<!-- -->, but optimized for only two input queries.
 Returns a rstream subscription computing the natural join of the given input query results.

 <b>Signature:</b>